varunsaini-98/react-blog-ui/README.md

 # React + Vite
 # React blog UI(MINI PROJECT)
-   Develop a small React-based blog layout displaying post cards from a JSON file.
+   Developed a small React-based blog layout displaying post cards from a JSON file.

-   Add search and filter functionality.
+   Added search and filter functionality.

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.